A look at the damage caused by illegal devices and how to spot them.

 Most of these laws are in place across all of Europe, under the Tobacco Products Directive (TPD) which the TRPR was modelled on.

-Fake Disposables.
+Fake Disposables

 As with any piece of tech, there are going to be knock-offs floating around.
+Over the past 3 years more than 6 million illegal vape products were seized by Trading Standards officers across England.

 As a side note, e-liquid bottles also have to display the tactile warning triangle on the product itself.

-The Main Issues With Illegal Vapes.
+The Main Issues With Illegal Vapes

 Aside from being sold to minors, there are still several reasons why they are a growing problem, let’s take a look.